getsentry/sentry-electron/README.md

-## Electron JavaScript and native crash reporting to Sentry
+# JavaScript and native crash reporting from Electron to Sentry
 ### Breadcrumbs and JavaScript instrumentation for native crashes too!

-Simply call `ElectronSentry.start()` as early as possible in the `main` and `renderer` processes.
+Simply call `ElectronSentry.start()` as early as possible in the `main` AND `renderer` processes.

-> **NOTE:** If you dont start the error reporter in both processes, native error reporting will not work on all platforms

 * Starts the Electron native [`crashReporter`](https://electronjs.org/docs/api/crash-reporter) in both processes and points it at the new [Sentry.io minidump endpoint](https://github.com/getsentry/sentry/pull/6416)
 * Starts [`raven-js`](https://www.npmjs.com/package/raven-js) in the `renderer` process